by Michael S. Clark (with help from Linda Clark Rossi)

 Jacqueline Bunce Named to San Jose Health Post - Miss Jacqueline Bunce, daughter of Mr. and Mrs. H.J.
 Bunce of 3550 Old Highway 1, has been appointed health analyst for the city of San Jose.
 She will have the job of extract ing valuable public health informa tion from vital statistics reports.
 A student at the University ot California at Berkeley, Miss Bunce will work on a part-time basis until she receives her degree in biostastistics in January.
 During her summer vacations in Santa Cruz she has worked at the public library under Mrs. Geraldine Work, librarian.
 From an abbreviated version in the Santa Cruz Sentinel (Santa Cruz, California), Wednesday, November 29, 1950, pg.
 8.; and a full version in the Madera Daily News-Tribune (Madera, California), December 7, 1950, p.
 3.

 Jan.
-25, 1951 - Mom graduated with a B.S.in Health Statistics from the University of California at Berkeley, where she supported herself during school by working in the University Library.
+25, 1951 - Mom graduates with a B.S.in Health Statistics from the University of California at Berkeley, where she supported herself during school by working in the University Library.
 She subsequently worked as a health analyst for the San Jose City Health Department.

 Mom and the monkey.